lewis-morris/pyshotty/README.md

 # pyshotty

-## A firefox selenium based screenshot package for use with flask
+## A firefox selenium based screenshot package

 Error while running selenium in a flask route brought me to create this.